patternhelloworld/spring-security-oauth2-password-jpa-implementation/README.md

             ```

             * In the following error payload, the 'message' shouldn't be exposed to clients; instead, the 'userMessage' should be.
-* Authorization Code Flow with PKCE and Single Page Application (XMLHttpRequest)
+* Authorization Code Flow with Optional PKCE, Authorization Consent and Single Page Application (XMLHttpRequest)
 * ROPC for scenarios where accessing a browser screen on the server is either unavailable or impractical
 * Application of Spring Rest Docs, Postman payloads provided